• Skip to primary navigation

 Activated Charcoal Note

 Activated charcoal is made from activated carbon or coconut ash and is safe to consume in small quantities.
 It is often used as a detoxifier and remedy for ingesting poison and for hangovers.
-However, since it absorbs everything, it can neutralize the effects of some medication and birth control if ingested close to taking said medication.
+However, since it absorbs everything, it can neutralize the effects of some medications and birth control if ingested close to taking said medication.
 For more information, click here: Should you be eating activated charcoal?

 Looking for more Cocktails?!
 Check these out!